 How to Inject HCG

 As said before, you need to wipe the injection site with an alcohol pad, but be sure it dries before you inject the HCG otherwise it may sting a bit.
 Open your syringe package and plunge the needle inside of your HCG vial.
-The amount you take out may be different, but most people will need their HCG to reach to around the 12.5 to 15 mark on their syringe.
+The amount you take out may be different, but most people will need their HCG injection dose to reach to around the 12.5 to 15 mark on their syringe.

-If your syringe uses different numbers, your doctor or pharmacy will let you know how much to fill for each injection.
+Your doctor or pharmacy will let you know how much to fill for each injection if your syringe uses different numbers.
 12.5 is the lowest dosage amount you can take on the HCG diet, but if you are feeling very hungry on that dosage you want to talk to your health care professional about taking a different dosage to offset your hunger.
 If you notice small air bubbles in your syringe, hold it upside down and gently tap the side to get the bubbles to move to the top.

 Now onto the fun part, injecting your chosen brand of HCG (as I write about here).
 For most people the first time is the hardest one to do, so be sure you are sitting down.
 Using your clean hands, gather a flabby portion of your stomach, to the right or left of your belly button, but don’t hold it too tightly.
 Take a deep breath in, and then push the needle in while you breath out.
 Push the plunger of the syringe in very slowly, and if you feel a sting, pull out slightly and reposition the needle into the fatty part of your stomach.

 Where to Inject HCG